webOS-ports/luna-next-cardshell/README.md

 Summary
 -------
-The new webOS UI of the webOS ports project.
+The new webOS UI for the WebOS Ports LuneOS project.

 Description
 -----------